-- support with academic related issues including liaising with your academic department and course tutor
+- Support with academic related issues including liaising with your academic department and course tutor.

-- signposting to other Cardiff University services including help to apply for Student Finance if you become eligible during your studies
+- Signposting to other Cardiff University services including help to apply for Student Finance if you become eligible during your studies.

-- referrals to charities and other potential sources of funding
+- Referrals to charities and other potential sources of funding.

-- simply just someone to talk to if you need to.
+- Simply just someone to talk to if you need to.

-You can contact Elin through Student Connect.
+You can contact Lena through Student Connect.

 Mae Caerdydd yn croesawu pobl sy'n chwilio am ddiogelwch ac mae am greu teimlad o gynhwysiant drwy annog derbyn diwylliant, sgiliau a gwahaniaethau.